RMHogervorst/recepten/content/components/eenvoudige-komkommer-salade/index.md

 sourceName: # Name of the source website
 sourceURL: # Actual URL of the recipe itself
 category: salade # The type of meal or course your recipe is about.
 For example: "dinner", "entree", or "dessert".
 cuisine: # The region associated with your recipe.
-For example, Italiaans, Mediterraans", or Eigen.
+For example, Italiaans, Mediterraans, or Eigen.
 ingredients:
   - komkommer
   - peper